Market Research In The Age Of Digitalization

 Tasks and objectives of market analysis and opinion research

-Market research has a complex and extensive influence on companies’ strategy development and implementation.
+strategy development and implementation.
 It deals with fundamental market, strength and weakness analyses, and market development.

-Instead, the concrete selection, planning, and conception of marketing and product decisions up to the control of the implemented measures are within their area of competence.
+selection, planning, and conception of marketing and product decisions up to the

 This broad range of market research tasks is divided into four areas: